 In his time at GLD, Ben moved across a number of government departments, dealing with a wide range of contentious and advisory matters.
 During pupillage he regularly appeared in judicial review proceedings for the Secretary of State for the Home Department, in both the Upper Tribunal and the High Court.
 He later joined the commercial law group within the Department for Work and Pensions, before moving to the insolvency team at the Department for Business, Energy and Industrial Strategy.

 Before coming to the Bar, Ben graduated with a first class degree in law from Lancaster University.
-He was called by Lincoln’s Inn, from whom he has received Lord Denning, Megarry and Hardwicke Entrance scholarships.
+Throughout his doctoral studies, he regularly led tutorials in a range of undergraduate modules including torts, contracts, trusts, and public law.
+Ben was Called by Lincoln’s Inn, from whom he has received Lord Denning, Megarry and Hardwicke Entrance scholarships.
 Ben was also the recipient of a BPTC Excellence Award.